JarWarren/Joystick/README.md

 4. Create an outlet and in `viewDidLoad()`, set your ViewController as the joystick's delegate.
 5. Conform to `JoystickDelegate`.

-*Feel free to make any edits you want.
-(Ex. rotate a single asset instead of providing one for each direction.)*
+*No rights reserved.
+Feel free to make any edits you want, reproduce, share etc. (Ex. rotate a single asset instead of providing one for each direction.)*